ecoiahq/content-ops-starter/content/pages/Business-Services.md

         tagline: This is the tagline
         subtitle: This is the item subtitle
         text: >
-          Our expert team creates compelling grant proposals that highlight your organisation's mission, goals, and impact, maximising your chances of securing funding from foundations and donors.
+          Our team crafts compelling grant proposals that effectively communicate your organisation’s mission, goals, and impact, maximising your chances of securing funding from foundations and donors.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg